-Using 57 years of data from 227 North American peregrines, including eight banded birds with known natal locations, this research adds to what is known about the range of their wintering sites as well as the different migration patterns of male and female peregrines.
+Using 57 years of data from 227 North American peregrines, including eight banded birds, this research adds to what is known about the range of their wintering sites as well as the different migration patterns of male and female peregrines.

-Based on the metal band on its leg, placed as part of a program under the U.S. Geological Survey’s Bird Banding Laboratory, the team knew that the bird found in the stairwell hatched in Canada’s Hudson Bay and traveled 8,870 kilometers (5,511 miles) during its winter migration to the Peruvian capital.
+Based on the metal band on its leg, placed as part of a U.S. Geological Survey’s Bird Banding Laboratory program, the team knew that the bird found in the stairwell hatched in Canada’s Hudson Bay and traveled 8,870 kilometers (5,511 miles) during its winter migration to the Peruvian capital.